API

 Conditionally perform the following action, if

-NODE_ENV matches env
+NODE_ENV matches env.

 cluster(server)